cbitstech/Purple-Robot/Documentation/warnings.md

 If the device is configured to refresh its configuration more than once every ten minutes (600 seconds) or data uploads are configured to attempt more than once every five minutes (300 seconds), this sanity check will emit a warning due to the negative effects these settings will have on power usage.

 `The configuration refresh interval is less than 10 minutes.
 Consider extending this interval to extend battery life.
-(Settings &#8594; Refresh Interval)`
+(Settings > Refresh Interval)`

 `The HTTP data upload interval is less than 10 minutes.
 Consider extending this interval to extend battery life.
-(Settings &#8594; HTTP Upload Settings &#8594;HTTP Upload Interval)`
+(Settings > HTTP Upload Settings > HTTP Upload Interval)`

 **Corrective action:** Update the device configuration to slow down configuration refreshes or data uploads.